 - Add enough water to get a creamy consistency.

-- Taste and add additional salt and pepper if desired.
+- Taste and add additional salt or lemon if desired.

 The nutrition break down is without the avocado cream.